Sheval-Lab/scRNAseq_dropouts/README.md

 - `6_collect_metrics.R` performs aggregation of per-sample metrics of the fraction of cells with non-zero expression of a gene and mean normalized expression of a gene before and after scRNA-seq data imputation.
 It also computes NRMSE values for observed and imputed count matrices.

 - `7_plot_nonzero_fraction_distr.R`, `8_plot_delta_nrmse.R`, and `9_plot_nonzero_fraction_after_imputation.R` are used to make plots: distributions of nonzero fraction values in the reference and simulated datasets, scatter plots of ΔNRMSE *versus* observed nonzero fraction, and scatter plots of nonzero fraction after imputation *versus* true nonzero fraction.

+- `10_zero_threshold.R` explores the impact of different non-zero expression thresholds on 5 imputation methods (MAGIC, SAVER, scVI, DCA, and scBiG) performance in the recovery of non-zero fraction.

+- `11_check_nb_or_zinb.R` fits ZINB-WaVE-generated data to NB and ZINB distribution to find out what model describes the synthetic data better.

 ### Testing imputation algorithms on real scRNA-seq data of K562 cells expressing dCas9-KRAB (GEO ID: [GSE204750](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE204750))